FirelyTeam/firely-docs/vonk/plugins/plugins_classes.rst

 Important classes and interfaces
 ================================

-If you want to develop a plugin for Vonk FHIR Server, there are a couple of classes that you will probably interact with.
+If you want to develop a plugin for Firely Server FHIR Server, there are a couple of classes that you will probably interact with.
 These classes are listed under :ref:`Reference - Programming API <vonk_reference_api>`.